 The Fed’s bond purchase program (called quantitative easing) is credited with helping to keep interest rates at historically low levels since the 2007-2008 recession, with the intention of encouraging buyers and consequently stimulating the housing market.
 Some experts believe reducing quantitative easing may create upward pressure on interest rates.

-Former Fed chair Ben Bernanke worried that an increase in rates might slow economic recovery, so the the reduction of bond purchases may be an indicator that experts believe the economy is improving.
+Former Fed chair Ben Bernanke worried that an increase in rates might slow economic recovery, so the reduction of bond purchases may be an indicator that experts believe the economy is improving.
 It might also be a response to concerns about inflation.
 Either way, interest rates could rise.

 End of an era?